-Beneva has adopted a procedure for handling issues and complaints to offer quality service in compliance with applicable complaint handling rules.
-This procedure ensures that client’s issues and complaints concerning a product or a service offered by Beneva are handled in a standard, efficient and impartial manner.
+Beneva has adopted a complaint handling and dispute resolution process to offer quality service in compliance with applicable rules on the subject.
+This process ensures that a complaint concerning a product or a service offered by Beneva is handled in a standard, efficient and impartial manner.

 Serving you better

-Customer satisfaction is a priority for Beneva.
-And that is precisely why we are making available our Complaint Handling and Dispute Resolution Process.
+At Beneva, we put people first.
+This is precisely why we are making available Beneva’s Complaint Handling and Dispute Resolution process.

 What is a complaint?

-A complaint may be the expression, from clients, of one of the following three elements:
+A complaint is the expression, by a client, of one of three following elements:

 - A reproach against Beneva;